 The Reserve requires that each Verification Body employ a minimum of two Lead Verifiers.
-This ensures that each verification team includes at least two Lead Verifiers, one to serve as the Lead Verifier and one to serve as the Senior Internal Reviewer.
+This ensures that each verification team includes at least two certified Verifiers: one to serve as the Lead Verifier and one to serve as the Senior Internal Reviewer.

 - A Lead Verifier is a verifier who is employed by an accredited Verification Body and directs, supervises and leads verification services.
 The Lead Verifier has the authority to sign the Verification Report and Verification Statement.
 Lead Verifiers must complete the Verification Body’s internal training processes and procedures and pass the Reserve’s general and protocol-specific training courses